PRESS THE REPEAT BUTTON FOR TOMORROW – CLOUDY, WET & COOL

 Good evening.
 It’s been another miserable day across the region, with cloudy skies and patchy rain for many areas.
 Winds have remained mostly light and temperatures on the cool side, with Timaru taking out top honours, with a modest 13 degrees.
 Mt Cook Village only managed 7 degrees, with patchy rain for most of the day.
 Central areas did see a more sustained period of rain, with Christchurch receiving 5-8mm during early & middle stages of the afternoon.

 Tomorrow will see more of the same, cloudy skies and showers in the mix, we do expect more widespread and persistent rain north of Amberley & there is the risk of some heavier falls about the Kaikoura District before midday.
 We currently have a ‘Warning’ in place for areas north of Greta Valley, up to the Kaikoura Coast.

 There is light at the end of the tunnel, with a most sunny weekend, it will even be milder, as we move into Sunday.
 We have a possible cold snap later on Tuesday, with some wintry showers & snow about the High Country; this has backed out over the course of the day, but we’ll continue to watch closely over the weekend.

 DAILY ’HIGHS’ FOR THURSDAY: Kaikoura 10, Culverden 12, Hanmer Springs 10, Arthurs Pass Village 8, Mt Cook Village 7, Christchurch 12, Oxford 11, Twizel 10, Ashburton 13, Oxford 11, Timaru 13.

-KEY POINTS FOR YOUR THURSDAY MORNING.
+KEY POINTS FOR YOUR THURSDAY EVENING